Responsibility &

 Our Governance

-We have developed individual, divisional, and department strategies, for a consistent approach which will engage our employees, consumers, and customers, and enable us to report on performance at Group level.
+We have developed individual, divisional, and department strategies, for a consistent approach that will engage our employees, consumers and customers, and enable us to report on performance of our goals.

-The Core Corporate Social Responsibility and Sustainability Committee under the leadership of executive sponsors have oversight of their respective areas, participate in the global working groups, and are each responsible for building and defining their respective roadmaps, executing projects and initiatives, and tracking Key Performance Indicators (KPIs) as part of our reporting and governance process.
+Alongside the Executive Leadership Team, the U.S. Core CSR Committee and Lactalis American Group Sustainability Council define, track and ensure execution of the sustainability roadmap in conjunction with the vision, methodology and structure established by Lactalis Group.
+The U.S. Core CSR and Sustainability Committee, under the leadership of executive sponsors, have oversight of their respective areas, participate in the global working groups, and are each responsible for building and defining their respective roadmaps, executing projects and initiatives, and tracking Key Performance Indicators (KPIs) as part of our reporting and governance structure.

 Our Governance and Reporting Structure